OfekGlick/SPAR/README.md

 ## Overview

-**BAFS (Budget-Aware Feature Selection)** extends standard reinforcement learning by enabling agents to learn:
+**SPAR (Selective Perception under Active Resource management)** extends standard reinforcement learning by enabling agents to learn:
 1. **What action to take** in the environment (e.g., steering, acceleration)
 2. **Which sensors to use** at each timestep (e.g., camera, lidar, proprioception)